To Westport

 Thursday 1 June

 Summer weather still going with a swing.
-Motored down to just South of Loch Neigh to visit Lindsay and Jim
+Motored down to just South of Loch Neigh to visit friends from Charlbury, Lindsay and Jim, who had recently bought a house in Ireland near their daughter.

 I finally arrived at the most beautiful house with very pretty pony in the paddock.
 Then discovered their daughter Dominique kept horses.
 I was to see her place just down the road later.